vgrace/my_cool_project/README.txt

 This is a seriously awesome project.
 This project will teach me to use GIT.
+AJKFHAJKDFHAJDF AJFHJAHF JAHFAJKSDhF ÖAFDA AKFJAK